Nicolas Godin

 Nicolas Godin (born 25 December 1969) is a French musician best known for being one half of the music duo Air.

 Early life

-Godin was born in Paris, Île-de-France, France, and studied architecture at the École Nationale Supérieure d'Architecture de Versailles, along with soon to be musical partner, Jean-Benoît Dunckel, a mathematics student.
+Godin was born in Le Chesnay, Île-de-France, France.
+He studied architecture at the École Nationale Supérieure d'Architecture de Versailles, where he met Jean-Benoît Dunckel, a mathematics student.
+They soon became musical partners in Air.

 Before founding Air, Godin played in the band Orange, with others such as Jean-Benoît Dunckel, Alex Gopher, Xavier Jamaux, and Jean de Reydellet.
-He and Jean-Benoît have been working together since they were teenagers in the 1980s.
+He and Dunckel have been working together since they were teenagers in the 1980s at university.

 Early career

 Contrary to popular belief, the name of the band Air does not stand for "Amour, Imagination, Rêve" (love, imagination, dream), but rather for description of their music which the duo describes as "airy" (in French aérien).
 In the beginning, it was a one‑person project.
 Godin, then an architecture student and amateur musician, was asked by a childhood friend to write a song for a compilation to be released by Source, a small French independent label.
 "Modulor Mix", a tribute to Le Corbusier, was recorded on Godin's Portastudio, and appeared on the Source Lab album in 1995.
 With several remixes, it was re‑released on British label Mo' Wax in 1996.